OneManMonkeySquad/gd/games/rpg/design.md

     Role Variance:
         Players can swap roles between sessions for a fresh perspective on teamwork and strategy.
+        Both players can fight if base defense is build up enough.

     Difficulty Scaling:
         Base raids and portal dungeon challenges scale as the team progresses, ensuring consistent tension.